zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 </copy>
 ```

-Data in a read-only partition or subpartition cannot be modified.
+2. Data in a read-only partition or sub partition cannot be modified.

 ```
 <copy>